Guide to Meditation App Development to Build App Like Calm [Cost, Time, Features, Compliance]

 Each of these laws has several technical and administrative regulations around data security and confidentiality.

-For instance, PHIPA (Ontario’s healthcare data privacy law) asks healthcare entities to collect, use and disclose only necessary information of patients if they permit.
+PHIPA (Ontario’s healthcare data privacy law) asks healthcare entities to collect, use and disclose only necessary information about patients if they permit.

 So, to meet this regulation, you have to build your app in such a manner that it only collects, uses and shares necessary information and asks for user permission.

 For each regulation, you have to find out the most efficient way to address it to make your app compliant with that law.